Displaced Workers Technical Note

 (This question was asked of all persons 20 years and over.)
 During the last 3 calendar

-because: (your/his/her) plant or company closed or moved, (your/his/her) position or
+because: (your/his/her) plant or company closed or moved, (your/his/her) position or shift

-question was then asked.)
-Which of these specific reasons describes why (name/you)
+was then asked.)
+Which of these specific reasons describes why (name/you) (is/are) no longer

 Plant or company closed down or moved

 Plant or company operating but lost or left job because of: